mhall25/tablesort-rails/README.md

 # Tablesort for Rails

+A lightweight, unobtrusive alternative to jQuery's tablesort.
 Wraps [tristen's tablesort javascript library](https://github.com/tristen/tablesort) into a package that's easy to include in a Rails app.
 This gem includes version 5.0.2 of tablesort (Nov 12, 2017).

 ## Setup